Co-President Cornelia Ernst (GUE/NGL)

 Dr. Pierrette Herzberger-Fofana MEP is the first woman of African descent to be elected to the European Parliament from Germany.
 She is the first vice-president of the Development committee and a substitute member of the committee on Women’s Rights and Gender Equality.

-A dedicated advocate for equality and human rights, Dr. Herzberger-Fofana was previously a local councillor in her home town of Erlangen.
+A dedicated advocate for equality and human rights, Dr. Herzberger-Fofana was previously a local councilor in her home town of Erlangen.

 Co-President Romeo Franz (Greens/EFA)